You are here

 - Develop and deliver ILL staff education sessions based on best practices

-- BC ELN Steering Committee determines next steps
+- Provide updates to BC ELN Steering Committee and partner libraries

 - Share discussion and next steps with BC ELN partner libraries